LogicCuteGuy/LogicCuteGuy/README.md

 - 👋 Hi, I’m @LogicCuteGuy
-- 👀 I’m interested in Aerina (Ship)
+- 👀 I’m interested in Aerina Kazumin Hinnami (Ship)
-- 🌱 I’m currently learning adv rust for make Aerina (Software)
+- 🌱 I’m currently learning adv rust
 - 💞️ I’m looking to collaborate on anything (with you if you can)
 - 📫 How to reach me contact@logiccuteguy.com
 - 😄 Pronouns: Logic